Sport in Austria: Motorsport

 Motorsport is the third most popular spectator sport in Austria (after skiing and football).
 The Austrian Grand Prix is a Formula One race held in 1963, 1964, from 1970 to 1987, from 1997 to 2003 and since 2014.
 Several Austrian drivers have competed successfully in Formula One.
 Niki Lauda is a three-time champion (1975, 1977 and 1984) and seventh winningest driver with 25.
 Jochen Rindt was crowned 1970 champion, after being killed in practice for a race; he also won the 1965 24 Hours of Le Mans.
 Gerhard Berger ranked third in 1988 and 1994, and has collected 10 wins and 48 podiums.

 The top two motorsport venues are Österreichring and Salzburgring.
 The former hosted the Austrian Grand Prix, the Austrian motorcycle Grand Prix, and the 1000 km Zeltweg endurance sports car race.
 The latter has also held the Austrian motorcycle Grand Prix, the Superbike World Championship, the European Formula Two Championship, and the top German series such as the Deutsche Tourenwagen Meisterschaft and the Super Tourenwagen Cup.

 Basketball

 The country's prime basketball league is the Österreichische Basketball Bundesliga.
 Several of its teams have participated in European competitions.

 Until the late 70s, Austria was one of Europe's main teams as it qualified for the EuroBasket six times.
 Since then, the team declined despite occasional strong showings at EuroBasket qualification games.

 The most prominent Austrian basketball player today is Jakob Pöltl, who became the country's first NBA player in the 2016–17 season after having been selected by the Toronto Raptors in the first round of the 2016 NBA draft.

 Austria is an emerging country for 3x3 basketball.

-Rugby Union

-American Football

-The Austrian Football League (AFL) is the top level of american football in Austria founded in 1984, and considered one of the best leagues in Europe.
-Teams from Austria have won the European Football League championship the Eurobowl final many times.
-The Austrian national American Football team is ranked high in world and European rankings.
-American football in Austria is one of the more popular team sports for participation and spectators.